 Bing’s commitment to using great architecture to improve the urban context and social condition has been recognized by a range of honours including the Order of Canada and the Queen’s Golden Jubilee Medal for outstanding contributions to architecture and community.
 Bing was the recipient of the RAIC Gold Medal, the highest honour given to a Canadian architect.

 One of Canada’s most internationally-prominent design firms, Bing Thom Architects (BTA) was founded in Vancouver in 1982.
-It remains based in Vancouver, with a second office in Hong Kong, plus staff in Alberta and Washington D.C.
-The team of BTA dedicatedly pursues innovative architecture that enhances the experience of the users, and nurtures sustainable construction and cities.
+The firm, now known as Revery Architecture, remains based in Vancouver, with a second office in Hong Kong.
+The firm’s team dedicatedly pursues innovative architecture that enhances the experience of the users, and nurtures sustainable construction and cities.

-With the passing of Bing Thom and founder in 2016, the firm continues under the leadership of Venelin Kokalov as Design Principal and Technical Principal Shinobu Homma.
+With the passing of Bing Thom and founder in 2016, the firm continues under the new name of Revery Architecture Inc. and the leadership of Venelin Kokalov as Design Principal and Technical Principal Shinobu Homma.
 “As my design mentor over the past dozen years, Bing constantly demanded originality and dedication,” says Kokalov, “So Shinobu and I are committed to extend these same values into a new era of creation.”
-With 60 design, technical and support staff hailing from a dozen different countries and speaking as many languages, BTA has won countless awards for design and civic services.
+With 60 design, technical and support staff hailing from a dozen different countries and speaking as many languages, Revery has won countless awards for design and civic services.

 As of December 2017, Bing Thom Architects has announced a name change to Revery Architecture.